arrowtype/test-fontmake-glyphs-build-cff-naming/README.md

 ```

 Results:
-- Good: the static fonts now have naming as desired
+- Good: the static fonts now have *most* naming set as desired
+  - Bad: the static Condensed Bold font has a NameID 1 (Basic Font Family Name) of `Familyname Condensed Condensed`
 - Bad: the variable font has repeated instance names in the variable `fvar` table.
-- Bad: the variable font has barely anything in the `STAT` table
+- Bad: the variable font has barely anything in the `STAT` table.
+It has axes listed, but no location labels.

 ### Test 5: Designspace with only `<label>` elements added (stylenames not adjusted)